Camilla Cavendish, Baroness Cavendish of Little Venice

-Hilary Camilla Cavendish, Baroness Cavendish of Little Venice (born 20 August 1968) is a British journalist, contributing editor and columnist at The Financial Times, senior fellow at Harvard University and former director of policy for Prime Minister David Cameron.
+Hilary Camilla Cavendish, Baroness Cavendish of Little Venice (born 20 August 1968) is a British journalist, contributing editor and columnist at the Financial Times, senior fellow at Harvard University and former director of policy for Prime Minister David Cameron.
 Cavendish became a Conservative Member of the House of Lords in Cameron's resignation honours, but resigned the party whip in December 2016 to sit as a non-affiliated peer.

 Early life and education

-Cavendish was educated at Putney High School and graduated from Brasenose College, Oxford in 1989 with a first-class degree in philosophy, politics and economics.
+Cavendish's father was historian Richard Cavendish.
+She was educated at Putney High School and graduated from Brasenose College, Oxford, in 1989 with a first-class degree in philosophy, politics and economics.
 At university, she was a contemporary of David Cameron, Andrew Feldman, Guy Spier and Amanda Pullinger and Bill O'Chee.
 She was a Kennedy Scholar for two years at the John F. Kennedy School of Government at Harvard University, gaining the degree of Master of Public Administration (MPA).

 Career

-From 2002 until 2012 she worked at The Times, where she was associate editor, columnist and in 2010 chief leader writer.
+From 2002 until 2012, Cavendish worked at The Times, where she was associate editor, columnist and, in 2010, chief leader writer.
+She then worked at The Sunday Times from 2012 to May 2015.
+She is a contributing editor and columnist at the Financial Times.

-She then moved to The Sunday Times from 2012 to May 2015.
-She has worked as a McKinsey management consultant, an aid worker, and as an aide to the CEO of Pearson plc.
+She has worked as an aide to the CEO of Pearson plc.

-She helped to found the lobby group London First, and was the first CEO of the not-for-profit trust South Bank Employers' Group, which masterminded the regeneration of the South Bank of the Thames in the late 1990s.
+She helped to found the lobby group, London First, and was the first CEO of the not-for-profit trust, South Bank Employers' Group, which masterminded the regeneration of the South Bank of the Thames in London in the late 1990s.

-From May 2015 to July 2016, Cavendish was head of the prime minister's policy unit at No10 Downing Street in succession to Jo Johnson.
-Amongst initiatives, Cavendish is credited with persuading the prime Minister and his chancellor about the benefits of a sugar tax; she said that the "link between sugary drinks and obesity are clear and stark".
+From May 2015 to July 2016, Cavendish was head of the prime minister's policy unit at No10 Downing Street, succeeding Jo Johnson.
+Amongst her initiatives, Cavendish is credited with persuading the prime Minister and chancellor of the benefits of a sugar tax: she said that the "link between sugary drinks and obesity are clear and stark".
 The Soft Drinks Industry Levy came into force in April 2018.

-HarperCollins published Cavendish's first book, Extra Time, in May 2019.
+HarperCollins published Cavendish's book, Extra Time, in May 2019.